-CELEBRATING GIFT OF CHILDREN WITH ST MARY’S IFFLEY
+CELEBRATING THE GIFT OF CHILDREN WITH ST MARY’S IFFLEY

 The presence of children in our lives is a wonderful thing.
 For many parents, the sense of privilege and responsibility that we feel makes us want to express our thanks to God.
 St Mary’s Iffley is happy to help your family celebrate the arrival of young children!